 Why Corporate Wellness and Wellbeing

 Besides there being a legal and morale case for Corporate Wellbeing and Wellness, there is also an extremely good business case.
 People, undoubtedly are the key to success of high performing teams and companies.
 Top level sports teams and Elite military services from around the world have always known the critical ingredients for top performing teams.
 Such organisations invest vast amounts of time, money, research and effort recruiting, selecting, training and retaining only the best.
 Once employed, there is an on-going and ever-evolving process, often referred to as Human Performance.
 This continuous process enables these organisations to get the very best from individuals and teams.
 In essence, Human Performance seeks to identify, remove and mitigate barriers to maximising overall performance.
 Many champion athletes and elite military services have a less publicised support network behind them which is integral to outstanding success.
 Human Performance also strives to increase the career duration of such, elite personnel to gain a higher return on investment.

 There has been a great deal of research over the past few decades concerning wellbeing at work and the close links to welfare and life in general.
-Studies have shown links between negative employee wellbeing the detrimental impact to business.
+Studies have shown links between negative employee wellbeing and the detrimental impact thereof to business.

 - Reduced productivity.